Rashika258/Rashika258/README.md

 ### Hi there 👋, My name is Rashika Suresh
 #### Full Stack Developer
-Full Stack Developer | 1 Year Pro, 2 Years Freelance | Crafting Digital Excellence
+Full Stack Developer | 2 Years Pro, 2 Years Freelance | Crafting Digital Excellence

 I'm a passionate full-stack developer with a blend of professional expertise and freelancing experience totaling 3 years.
 My GitHub is a canvas showcasing the journey of my development skills: